JasonHippo/Scene_text_detection_and_recognition/README.md

 name,x1,y1,x2,y2,x3,y3,x4,y4,pred
 ```

-2. modify --path to path of --out_csv_name and run the cmd
+2. modify --path to path of --out_csv_name and run the cmd (run cmd at root of Scene_text_detection_and_recognition)
 ```
-python processing/editResult.py --path recog_output/out.csv
+python utils/editResult.py --path deep-text-recognition-benchmark/recog_output/out.csv
 ```

-You can see the post file at the recog_output/out_post.csv
+You can see the post file at the deep-text-recognition-benchmark/recog_output/out_post.csv

 ## Cite